ploomber/projects/basic-tutorial/notebook.md

 ```

 <!-- #region -->
-You can take a look at the generate output by [clicking here](output/), take a look at the notebooks, they are just like our Python scripts but in Jupyter notebook format, which makes easy to embed tables and plots, while we keep our source code clean in our Python scripts.
+You can take a look at the generated output by [clicking here](output/), take a look at the notebooks, they are just like our Python scripts but in Jupyter notebook format, which makes easy to embed tables and plots, while we keep our source code clean in Python scripts.

 Let's see what happens if we build again: